root-kawaii/mind_journal/README.md

 # mindjournal

-Flutter app for mental wellbeing
+Flutter app for mental wellbeing.
 For now mostly for learning Flutter on my own trough an actual project.